colepeters/multiselect/README.md

 [Styled Components](https://styled-components.com/) allows for the creation of fine grained, low level styles which can easily integrate with JavaScript, which aligns perfectly with React's ‘style as a function of props’ ethos.
 I've been able to create dynamic styles with Styled Components that would be simply impossible with CSS alone.

 [Styled System](https://styled-system.com/) is a collection of utility functions which can be used to author UI components with ‘style props’ — that is, React props bound to a theme object, which itself represents the values that collectively define an organization's design system.
 While Styled System's API can take some getting used to, it enables incredibly fast, iterative, responsive UI development that is necessarily consistent with design systems.
 It works in concert with Styled Components to deliver a complete styling solution for React apps.

+An excellent overview of the general approach I take to building composable UIs can be found [on Brent Jackson’s blog](https://jxnblk.com/blog/design-graph/).

 #### Utility library: Ramda